Murder of Francesco Di Cataldo: Aftermath

 Francesco Di Cataldo rests in the cemetery of Lambrate, in Milan.

 Those responsible for the murder were punished as part of a collective maxi-trial held in 1984 against 112 people linked to the Walter Alasia Column, which ended with a total of 19 life sentences, 840 years in prison and some acquittals; for some the penalties were subsequently reduced on appeal.

 On 16 June 2004, Carlo Azeglio Ciampi, the President of Italy, posthumously awarded Di Cataldo the Gold Medal for Civil Valor, as a "shining example of chosen civic virtues and a very high sense of duty."

 During the Feast of the Penitentiary Police on 24 October 2008, the "Conference Room" of the Polizia Penitenziaria inside San Vittore Prison was named after Major Marshal Di Cataldo.
 Subsequently the Casa Circondariale Milano San Vittore (the official name of San Vittore Prison) was named after him, and is now called Casa Circondariale Milano San Vittore "Francesco Di Cataldo" in his honor.

 On 7 December 2010, the Comune of Milan, on the occasion of the annual city honors (popularly called Ambrogini d'Oro) granted to meritorious Milanese on the feast day of Ambrose, patron of the city, posthumously awarded Major Marshal Di Cataldo a Gold Medal of Civic Merit, with the following citation:

 On 20 April 2013, a city park near his home was named after him.

 Also in 2013, his grandson, also named Francesco Di Cataldo, who had never been able to know his grandfather, made a short film entitled Per questo mi chiamo Francesco ("This is why my name is Francesco").
-In the video, the young author imagines himself searching for his name on Google, urged by a friend who exhorts him saying "Come on Fra', let's see how famous you are on the internet!"; the young man instead finds news of the murder of the homonymous grandfather, investigates the reasons for the murder, documenting himself on the net, and interviewing his grandmother Maria, wife of the Marshal, who still lives in the same house in Crescenzago, and two former work colleagues of his grandfather whom he meets inside San Vittore.
+In the video, the young author imagines himself searching for his name on Google, urged by a friend who exhorts him saying "Come on Fra', let's see how famous you are on the internet!"; the young man instead finds news of the murder of the homonymous grandfather, investigates the reasons for the murder, documenting himself on the net, and interviewing his grandmother Maria, wife of the Marshal, who still lives in the same house in Crescenzago, and two former colleagues of his grandfather whom he meets inside San Vittore.